Import Functions

 Include the Generated Header:

-• The script will generate a header file (e.g., plugin_from_another_language.hpp) in the specified output folder.
+• The tool will generate a header file (e.g., plugin_from_another_language.hpp) in the specified output folder.

 • Include this header in your C++ plugin source files to use the exported functions.